While gender cannot be accurately determined by genetics, there are several tests to determine sex before birth — including some at-home options.

 You’ll be able to access genetic counseling services, too, that way.

-That said, if you just can’t wait to find out your baby’s gender and don’t need their genetic info yet, you can opt to take an at-home DNA test for fun.
+That said, if you just can’t wait to find out your baby’s sex and don’t need their genetic info yet, you can opt to take an at-home DNA test for fun.